 - Developing intrapersonal awareness is a step that needs to be completed in order for a teacher to genuinely understand and connect to his/her students.
 Teachers should examine their ideas, teaching approaches and the relationships with people around them.

 2. After introspecting, teachers need to develop interpersonal awareness and get acquainted with their students.
-Overcoming prejudice and focusing on student’s viewpoint is important in building a positive long-term relationship with the students.
+Overcoming prejudice and focusing on student’s viewpoints is essential in building a positive long-term relationship with the students.

 3. Forming an inclusive pedagogical approach and developing an inclusive learning environment is the natural extension of the first two inclusive teaching strategies.
-The inclusive pedagogical approach needs to be a part of every lesson, regardless of the type of learner diversity in the classroom.
+Therefore, the inclusive pedagogical approach needs to be a part of every lesson, regardless of learner diversity in the classroom.

-4. Finally, and possibly the most important strategy for making the classroom more inclusive is the curricular transformation.
-The course content needs to be adapted so that it is relevant to all the students in the classroom, not just to the majority of students as it often happens in the teaching practice.
+4. Finally, and possibly the most critical strategy for making the classroom more inclusive, is the curricular transformation.
+The course content needs to be adapted to be relevant to all the students in the classroom, not just to the majority of students, as it often happens in the teaching practice.

 What other things besides teaching and learning strategies can make your classroom more inclusive?

-Other than teaching and learning strategies that can make your classroom more inclusive, a teacher should also develop management strategies and have a variety of materials and objects at hand.
-(A large table for group work, various cards and board games, visual aids, technology, realia, classroom ‘job’ assignment for each student, interesting books for bibliotherapy storytelling sessions and positive behavior management system for effective classroom management.)
+Besides teaching and learning strategies that can make your classroom more inclusive, a teacher should also develop management strategies and have various materials and objects at hand.
+(A large table for group work, various cards and board games, visual aids, technology, realia, classroom ‘job’ assignment for each student, interesting books for bibliotherapy storytelling sessions, and positive behavior management system for effective classroom management.)

 The activity theory model in an inclusive classroom

-The activity theory model consists of the environment surrounding the participant and all possible factors which could impact learning, not just the participant itself – but the whole learning system.
+The activity theory model consists of the participant’s environment and all possible factors that could impact learning, not just the participant itself – but the whole learning system.
 It focuses on the environment, history of the person, culture, role of the artifact, motivations, and complexity of the real-life activity.
 The biggest strength of the activity theory model is that it overcomes the gaps between theory and practice, putting the activity in a real social context.

 RSP Teacher Angela Olton and Math Content Teacher Claire Moore team teach a lesson on writing ratios to their middle school students.
 Using the team teaching model within an inclusion model of special education, the two teachers provide direct instruction on the first day of the unit and then show how they differentiate instruction later in the week by offering student choice in their grouping strategy.